-As described above, Transmission Owners may respond to stakeholder feedback in writing, by making follow-up presentations to the PAC, or both.
+As described above, Transmission Owners will respond to written feedback from PAC in writing, either in a memo, by making follow-up presentations to the PAC, or both.

-Transmissions Owners use stakeholder feedback to validate the selection of a preferred solution or to modify the preferred solution, depending on the nature of the feedback received.
-If a project is modified based on feedback from the PAC, the Transmission Owner would make a follow-up presentation to the PAC to explain the changes and provide an updated cost estimate.
+Transmissions Owners use stakeholder feedback to validate the selection of a preferred solution or to modify the preferred solution, or proceed with an alternative solution, depending on the nature of the feedback received.
+If a project is modified or an alternative solution is selected, based on feedback from the PAC, the Transmission Owner would make a follow-up presentation to the PAC to explain the changes and provide an updated cost estimate.